vinkstandard/TalismanRandomizer/README.md

 > [!WARNING]
 > **TalismanRandomizer is an unofficial fan-made tool for personal and community use.
 > It is not affiliated with, supported by, or authorized by Games Workshop, Fantasy Flight Games, Asmodee, or any other rights holders of Talisman.
-> All names, artwork, and original content remain the property of their respective owners and are used under fair use principles for non-commercial and educational purposes.**
+> All names, artwork, and original content remain property of their respective owners and are used under fair use principles for non-commercial and educational purposes.**

 > [!TIP]
 > **Procedure:**
 >
-> To download, on the right of this page, download the latest release zipfile, once you extract and run the .exe you will have the to do the following tasks:
+> To download, on the right of this page, click on [**releases**](https://github.com/vinkstandard/TalismanRandomizer/releases) download the latest release zipfile, once you extract and run the .exe you will have the to do the following tasks:
 >
 > - **Enter the number of players**
 >  In the initial window, you will be asked to enter how many players will take part in the game.
 The number entered will determine how many characters will be drawn.